Latest Information on Gran Turismo 5 from the Tokyo Game Show 2010 （3/5）

 Popular Tracks From the Past, Rebuilt Completely in GT5 Quality

 In addition to the new courses appearing in Gran Turismo 5, you can also expect to see the legacy tracks familiar to the fans of the series.

-While maintaining the allure of the course, they were rebuilt from scratch to drastically improve their quality.
-Even those familiar with the track will be able to enjoy them as if they were seeing them for the first time.
+While maintaining the allure of the courses, they were rebuilt from scratch to drastically improve their quality.
+Even those familiar with the tracks will be able to enjoy them as if they were seeing them for the first time.

 - Trial Mountain Circuit

 This is a track set in a mountainous area, slightly reminiscent of the Nürburgring.
 Along the track is a diverse scenery, with narrow mountain paths,tunnels and forests.
 It is a high speed circuit with mainly mid to high speed corners, with long full throttle sections.
 However each of the corners here are somewhat tricky, and requires drivers to follow a precise driving line.
 There are many locations where there is no visibility of the corner exit, requiring early steering operations in anticipation for what lies ahead.